 Each of these can be powerful remedies.
-Private law PIL actions are often brought in civil courts, as they usually involve allegations of wrongful conduct such as polluting or causing damage to property or health, violent conduct or wrongful taking of land.
+Private law actions are often brought in civil courts, as they usually involve allegations of wrongful conduct such as polluting or causing damage to property or health, violent conduct or wrongful taking of land.

 In Ecuador, the supreme court ordered Texaco/Chevron to pay damages of $9.5bn to a range of claimants for severe environmental contamination caused by the company.

 The claimant is generally responsible for bringing the case and gathering evidence.

 Criminal courts hear cases against persons or corporations that are accused of a crime.
 Criminal offenses are most commonly defined in criminal (penal) code of the country.
 Usually the case is brought by a representative of the State, such as a public prosecutor or state attorney.
 In some countries, a private individual or legal entity, usually the victim of a crime, can bring a criminal case.
 This is called a ‘private prosecution’.

 Remember, criminal and civil cases are not mutually exclusive, but can be brought simultaneously.
 They pursue different purposes and have different parties.
 In some jurisdictions, individual cases can be partly criminal and partly “civil” in nature.